Donley County is named for Stockton P Donley, who was a frontier lawyer.

 W – Armstrong County

 Location: 300 Sully Street / East 4th Street

 Built: 1890 – 1891

 Style: Romanesque Revival

 Architect: Charles H Bulger & Isaac Hamilton Rapp

 Contractor: Troutman Brothers of Trinidad, Colorado

 Description: The building faces southeast and is a two story red colored brick and stone structure.
-The building is located on landscaped grounds.
+The building is located on landscaped grounds in the center of Clarendon.
 At the northeast corner is a three story square red colored brick tower with steep roof and two large stone arches and recessed entrance on the first story.
-The east side rises to two peaks at the roof line with a three story circular red colored brick tower at the southeast corner.
+The east side rises to a peak at the roof line with a three story circular red colored brick tower at the southeast corner.
 On the north side, the building projects with a semi-circular section.
 The base of the building is rough cut stone.
 There is stone trim at the top of some windows.
 The roof is hipped.
-The building was remodeled in 1936.
-In 2003, the building was restored.
-The architect was Volz & Associates, Inc. and the contractor was Phoenix I Restoration & Construction, Ltd. On the south side of the building is the one story buff colored Courthouse Annex constructed in 1975.
+In the interior, the walls are plastered and trimmed with stained woodwork.
+There are hardwood floors and fireplaces, and the ceilings are stamped sheet metal with intricate patterns.
+Beautiful stained glass windows in arched openings have Victorian decorative features.
+The courtroom is located on the second story.
+The courtroom is located on the second story.
+The building houses the State District Court, Constitutional County Court and County Justice Court.
+The building was restored in 2003 to 2005.
+The architect was Volz and Associates, Inc. and the contractor was Phoenix I Restoration and Construction, Ltd. On the south side of the building is the one story buff colored Courthouse Annex constructed in 1975.

 Photos taken 2014